Virginia Supreme Court: Shipyards Owe Duty to Families (Quisenberry, 2018)

 - Act promptly: Statutes of limitations apply to wrongful death and personal injury claims

-What is secondary asbestos exposure?▼
+What is secondary asbestos exposure?

 Secondary (take-home) asbestos exposure occurs when asbestos fibers are carried home on workers’ clothing, hair, or skin and then inhaled or ingested by family members.
 Washing contaminated clothes was a common route of exposure, particularly for wives and children of asbestos workers.

-What did the Virginia Supreme Court rule?▼
+What did the Virginia Supreme Court rule in Quisenberry?

-Which states recognize take-home liability?▼
+Which states recognize take-home liability?

-Can I sue if a family member's job caused my mesothelioma?▼
+Can I sue if a family member's job caused my mesothelioma?

 Potentially.
 In states recognizing take-home liability, you may have claims against the employer.
 You may also have claims against asbestos product manufacturers regardless of state.
 An attorney experienced in asbestos litigation can evaluate your specific circumstances.